 Deliberations and Recommendations

 This section provides an overview of the deliberations of the Working Group.
-This section is intended to serve as a record of the discussion and analysis of the Working Group and to provide context for the recommendations made in the following sub-sections.
+It is intended to serve as a record of the discussion and analysis of the Working Group and to provide context for the recommendations made in the following sub-sections.

 Working Group Approach